• Skip to main content

 Quality of Care Measures

-Breast Cancer Screening The percentage of women 50 – 74 years of age who had a mammogram to screen for breast cancer on or between October 1 two years prior to the Measurement Period and the end of the Measurement Period. ≥30 Eligible Linked Members
+Breast Cancer Screening** The percentage of members 40-74 years of age who were recommended for routine breast cancer screening and had a mammogram to screen for breast cancer on or between October 1 two years prior to the measurement period and the end of the measurement period. ≥30 Eligible Linked Members

 Breast Cancer Screening Tip Sheet